Can the Current Electric Grid Support the Growing Demand for EVs?

 In 2020, 3.8 trillion kWh of electricity was consumed in the US, 13 times greater than the total amount consumed in 1950.
 Of this amount, 38.9% and 34.8% of the electricity sales are attributed to residential and commercial sectors, respectively, with a mere 0.2% going to transportation.

 In the residential sector, heating and cooling consume the most energy by a decent margin.
 Especially now, with weather being so extreme, it’s easy for heating and cooling to strain electrical systems that were built decades ago when such extreme conditions weren’t even a consideration.

 Coming out of the 2010s, which are recognized as the hottest decade on record, grid operators have seen firsthand how urgently the electric grid needs revamping.
 Summer heatwaves and polar vortexes in the winter have become commonplace, damaging above-ground power lines, exacerbating limited electricity supply and ultimately causing power blackouts.

 Electric vehicles are shaping the future of electricity demands

 Though demand for EVs is certainly increasing every year, there will be no major need for increased grid capacity anytime soon.
 In the long run, new power plants and upgraded networks will facilitate nationwide EV adoption.
-If the US was to rely fully on EVs, electricity demand could grow as much as 55% in some states, requiring significant investment in infrastructure.
+If the US was to rely fully on EVs, electricity demand could grow as much as 55 percent in some states, requiring significant investment in infrastructure.
 For now, however, analysts agree that the current grid has the capacity to power millions of new EVs with the help of meticulous planning.